panda1920/twitterImageDL/README.md

 ## Project overview
 This simple python application allows easy collection of media files on twitter.
-No more repetitive right click-save!
+No more repetitive right click-and-save!
 Intended to be used on Windows system.

 ## Prerequisites